mkm1879/Civet/README.txt

 		   Included in distribution
 or
 jpedalXFA.jar  	http://www.idrsolutions.com/jpedal-pricing/
-		   You will need the JPedalXFA Edition, Site License XFA (or buy me a OEM license and everyone flies free!)
+		   You will need the JPedalXFA Edition or newer full version, (or buy me a OEM license and everyone flies free!)
-		In either case, copy the jar file to the Civet install directory and rename to jpedalXFA.jar

 log4j		http://logging.apache.org/log4j/1.2/download.html